SimVascular/simvascular.github.io-archive/source/documentation/installation/_windows.md

 Install SimVascular & configure firewall (for flow solver if needed):

 	1. Install simvascular-2.0.10129-Win64.msi
-	2. Add exceptions to Windows Firewall for “flowsolver-bin.exe” and “mpiexec.exe” installed in “Program Files (x86/SimVascular/sv/??????????”.
+	2. Add exceptions to Windows Firewall for “flowsolver.exe” and “mpiexec.exe” installed in “Program Files".
 Be careful since “private” networks and “public” networks have different settings.

 <br>